 If you're reading this, you may be looking at taking the first steps towards counselling.
 Talking therapy is for anyone, whether you feel you're going through a bad time or experiencing emotional problems that you may find difficulty in resolving on your own.
 Many of us find it easier to cope after engaging in therapy, it's an investment in our wellbeing.

-Working as a psychotherapist, psychosexual therapist, supervisor, coach and trainer, I see people who are experiencing anxiety, general anxiety disorder, psychosexual issues, going through the menopause, depression and / or low mood, relationship issues, family difficulties, grieving after a bereavement or loss of something significant, experiencing domestic abuse, long term illness, redundancy, trauma, and post-traumatic stress disorder (PTSD).
+Working as a psychotherapist, relationship therapist, psychosexual therapist, supervisor, coach and trainer, I see people who are experiencing anxiety, general anxiety disorder, low mood/depression, psychosexual issues, going through the menopause, family difficulties, grieving after a bereavement or loss of something significant, experiencing domestic abuse, long term illness, redundancy, trauma, and post-traumatic stress disorder (PTSD).

 As a coach I work independently and corporately with clients who want to achieve their objectives personally or relating to the workplace, whether it's for promotion, managing self-esteem or working towards professional goals.
 We're able to work together in helping you reach your potential and become more motivated and directional in your approach.

 Because many of us, at some point in our life, experience feelings that conflict with and affect our behaviour we may disengage and perhaps become distressed and may also become unsure about our direction.
 It’s not always easy to talk about feelings and emotions but I will offer you a safe and confidential place where you can talk freely and without fear of judgement.
 Therapy is an opportunity to talk about your concerns and in a way which you may not be able to do with your friends or family.
 Working together it may be that you're able to identify and make the changes in your life and improve on your wellbeing.

 I also offer phone and online therapy through, Zoom, WhatsApp, Skype or FaceTime.